 Health Benefits of Music

 As quality of life issues and patient choice are pushed to the forefront of the national healthcare agenda, music therapy is being increasingly recognized for its unique contribution to patient quality of life.
 Taking music to patients who would otherwise have no opportunity to hear live classical music improves quality of life by providing emotional and spiritual support as well as an outlet for the expression of feelings.
-Gerontologists who work with hospitalized, best assignment writers uk and institutionalized patients report that those who are exposed to live music eat and sleep better, require less medication, are less quarrelsome, and are all-around better patients.
+Gerontologists who work with hospitalized and institutionalized patients report that those who are exposed to live music eat and sleep better, require less medication, are less quarrelsome, and are all-around better patients.

 In addition to entertainment, research results and clinical experiences attest to the health benefits of music even in patients who are resistive to other treatment approaches.
 Music can trigger short and long-term memory, decrease agitation, and enhance reality orientation and self-awareness in patients with Alzheimer’s disease, and has been found to improve the mobility of stroke patients and people with Parkinson’s disease.
 Exposure to music has also been found to enhance visual and auditory perception, facilitate cognitive retraining in patients with brain injuries, soothe aggressive or hyperactive patients, and distract patients with cancer and other chronic illnesses from pain, thus facilitating the relaxation needed to boost the immune system and improve general health.
 Music can also help reduce stress and anxiety for the patient, resulting in physiological changes, including improved respiration, lower blood pressure, improved cardiac output, reduced heart rate and relaxed muscle tension.
 In short, music has been observed by health care workers to provide tangible health benefits as well as to influence positive behavioral change.